Managing diagnostic uncertainty in primary care: a mixed-methods study of family physicians’ experiences in Türkiye

 Nas M. A., Karahan H., Gürsoy E.

-• Anahtar Kelimeler: Clinical uncertainty, Decision-making, Family physicians, Mixed-methods, Primary care
+• Keywords: Clinical uncertainty, Decision-making, Family physicians, Mixed-methods, Primary care

 Background: Clinical uncertainty is an inherent component of primary care practice.
 Family physicians frequently face diagnostic ambiguity, time pressure, and limited access to diagnostic resources, which may affect decision-making and patient outcomes.
 However, evidence on how family physicians in Türkiye manage diagnostic uncertainty remains limited.
 Methods: This mixed-methods study included 20 family physicians practicing in primary care settings in Türkiye.
 Quantitative data were collected using the Physicians’ Reactions to Uncertainty Scale (PRUS) and the Melbourne Decision-Making Questionnaire I-II (MDMQ).
 Semi-structured interviews were then conducted and analyzed thematically using the Braun and Clarke framework.
 Results: Quantitative findings showed moderate-to-high emotional reactions to uncertainty and variation in decision-making styles among participants.
 Thematic analysis of the interviews revealed six key themes: diagnostic challenges and systemic barriers as major sources of uncertainty; specialist consultation, peer support, and patient communication as the main coping strategies; and the significant influence of patient compliance, physicians’ experience, and time pressure on decision-making.
 High patient load, referral difficulties, and inadequate digital systems were identified as major health system challenges.
 Physicians consistently emphasized the importance of case-based training and professional development, while also highlighting the role of transparent physician–patient communication in reducing uncertainty.
 Conclusions: Diagnostic uncertainty is a multifaceted challenge in primary care in Türkiye, influenced by individual, systemic, and patient-related factors.
 Strengthening case-based educational programs, improving referral processes, and reducing patient load may enhance physicians’ ability to manage uncertainty and improve patient outcomes.
 Clinical trial number: Not applicable.